replikativ/datahike/doc/contributing.md

 The current process requires having [babashka](https://github.com/babashka/babashka) installed.

-An overview of the available tasks will be show with
+An overview of the available tasks will be shown with

 ```
 bb tasks